Mindfulness for PMDD with Diane

 In this episode:

-• I explain how mindfulness and Acceptance and Commitment Training have filled in the gap left behind by all the other treatments and self-management tools I've tried and continue to use...and how THAT is when I really started to feel better in my life with PMDD.
+• I explain how mindfulness and Acceptance and Commitment Training have filled in the gap left behind by all the other treatments and self-management tools I've tried and continue to use.
+I talk about how that is when I really started to feel better in my life with PMDD.

 DM me on Instagram @mindfulnessforpmdd